Premises Liability Lawyers in South Carolina

 Under South Carolina premises liability law, property owners are required to appropriately warn visitors and guests of their property of any unsafe conditions to prevent injury.
 Any occupant or owner of the land or a building can be held liable for a premises liability claim.
 Parties who may be held liable for a premises liability claim include:

-- Small and large business owner,
+- Small and large business owners,

 - Commercial property and their managers (mall, condo, apartment)